waiminkyaw87/blooddonor/index.md

 **Effective Date: May 23, 2026**

 ## 1. Introduction
-BloodDonor ("the App") is developed by **Wai Min Kyaw** as a community service tool to manage blood donor registration and donation history.
+BloodDonor ("the App") is developed by **Dr.Wai Min Kyaw** as a community service tool to manage blood donor registration and donation history.
 We are committed to protecting the privacy and security of the donors' sensitive medical and personal information.

 ## 2. Data Collection
 The App collects and stores the following information locally on your device: